 Note: Once you have a unique meeting ID, be sure only to share the conferencing information with those you want to join.
 Many make the mistake of including a joining link on publicly available posters or websites.
 This increases the risk of an insecure meeting.

-Dynamic passwords for every session
+Dynamic passcodes for every session

 Some hackers can use technology to guess unique meeting IDs or may take advantage of publicly-posted information.
-Make sure anyone joining your session also receives a meeting password and don’t advertise it anywhere except among authorized attendees.
+Make sure anyone joining your session also receives a meeting passcode and don’t advertise it anywhere except among authorized attendees.
 This gives an additional measure of security, creating another barrier for uninvited guests.

 Using the waiting room

 If you're concerned for uninvited guests, be sure to select the waiting room feature.
 This allows you to authorize individuals before they’re able to access your meeting.
-Uninvited guests may have guessed your link or password, but they still won’t be able to join your session without your express permission.
+Uninvited guests may have guessed your link or passcode, but they still won’t be able to join your session without your express permission.

 If you have many people joining, we recommend defining an additional co-host to watch the waiting room notifications and grant people access.